decaf-dev/obsidian-view-count/README.md

 #### Cons

 -   Since the view count is displayed in the status bar, you cannot see the view count on mobile
--   You may prefer seeing the view count in frontmatter versus in the status bar